fed/blog/src/pages/uses.md

 ## Away from work

-I try to stay away from my laptop after working hours or during weekends.
+I try to stay away from my laptop after working hours and during weekends.

 I always keep a notepad close for journalling, doodling and brain dumping either when I'm on the go or throughout the day when I'm at home.

-I've got a Kindle where I read my books, which is also great for travelling, but lately I've been making use of my local library which is a great way to enjoy physical books without the extra clutter.
+I've got an old Kindle I use to read my ebooks, which is also great for travelling, but lately I've been making use of my local library which is a great way to enjoy physical books without the extra clutter.

 When I'm travelling I usually take my iPad with me.
 Depending on how much space I've got, I also take my [Logitech K380 bluetooth keyboard](https://logitech.com/en-au/shop/p/k380-multi-device.920-011145) as it's much easier to write with than the on-screen keyboard.

+∎

+**Last updated:** April 2025